myOmikron/uff-lang/README.md

 ### Generics
 `tbd` as keyword

+### CAT Mode

+The `CAT` mode is enabled by default.
+The program behaves like a cat.
+It has multiple lifes.

+How many lifes your program has, depends on the target architecture.

 ### Required keywords
 These should be valid keywords, but I don't have an idea, what to use them for: